E003

 Overcurrent / Short Circuit Protection Trip

-Display shows E003 and charging is disabled; often logged as an overcurrent or short‑circuit event.
+The display shows E003 and charging is disabled; this is often logged as an overcurrent or short-circuit event.

 Advertisements